Arnold Lunn: Critique of scientific materialism

-At the same time, Lunn, who was, in Evelyn Waugh's words, "restlessly reasonable", was becoming increasingly disconcerted by the intense subjectivism of his age, and in particular by what he saw as the abandonment of reason in the realm of popular science (though not of science itself).
+At the same time, Lunn, whom Evelyn Waugh described as "restlessly reasonable", was becoming increasingly disconcerted by what he saw as the intense subjectivism of his age and the abandonment of reason in the realm of popular science (though not of science itself).
 He saw this as deriving from the philosophy of scientific materialism — the (extra-scientific) assumption that science points inevitably to materialism and that everything can be explained solely in terms of material processes.
 (Today the philosophical stance he critiqued would be called metaphysical naturalism.)
 In 1930 Lunn published The Flight from Reason, in which he argued that scientific materialism is finally a philosophy of nihilism: it ends by questioning the very basis of its own existence.
 If materialism be true, Lunn argued, our thoughts are the mere product of material processes uninfluenced by reason.
 They are, therefore, determined by irrational processes, and the thoughts which lead to the conclusion that materialism is true have no basis in reason.

 Conversion to Roman Catholicism

 In the same year as The Flight from Reason appeared (1930), Lunn proposed to Knox an exchange of letters for subsequent publication in which he would advance all the objections he could conceive of to Roman Catholicism and Knox would reply.
 Knox accepted, and for more than a year the letters went to and fro.
 In 1932 they appeared as a book under the title Difficulties.
-This exchange did much to clarify Lunn's mind, but even so, nearly two years were to elapse before he was received into the Catholic Church.
+This exchange did much to incline Lunn towards Catholicism, but even so, nearly two years were to elapse before he was received into the Catholic Church.
 In 1932 Lunn accepted a challenge from the noted philosopher C. E. M. Joad to discuss Christianity in a series of letters; they were published the following year as Is Christianity True?
 Joad, an agnostic, attacked Christianity on a wide variety of fronts, and Lunn, by now a believing Christian, if uncommitted to any particular denomination, responded.
 Lunn later wrote: "I can imagine no better training for the Church than to spend, as I did, a year arguing the case against Catholicism with a Catholic, and a second year in defending the Catholic position against an agnostic."

 On 13 July 1933, Monsignor Knox received Lunn into the Catholic Church.
 Lunn's story of his conversion is related in Now I See, which was published in November of the same year.
 Lunn became, in Evelyn Waugh's words, "the most tireless Catholic apologist of his generation," and won the applause of fellow Catholic authors like Hilaire Belloc.